Lockdown: The struggles of mental health and parenting

 I am fully taking advantage of going outside for daily exercise, getting out into green spaces has so many benefits for your mind.
 Willow gets to have her nap in her pram (instead of us staying indoors) and the dog gets walked too (bonus).
 Once home, Willow naps in the pram for a while (not always), which means I can relax and once she has woken up its lunchtime.
 Making this my new normal has given me a focus, I won’t lie and say my day is a breeze because I do have a 14-month-old sassy pants.
 But I am making the best of what I can in this situation (still drinking tonnes of coffee and eating biscuits I can assure you).

 Remember it is important to keep your mind focused, try and keep that sense of identity and role.
 Social isolation IS such an alien thing for us, there are ways we can create purpose and meaning while we are being mummy and support our mental health while we are doing it.
 I hope some of you found this helpful and that you are keeping safe and well as best you can.
 Please don’t be afraid to speak out if you are feeling low, my inbox is always open.

-Nicola is an Occupational Health therapist in Bristol, Mum to cloth bum baby Willow, with another cloth bum due in June.
-Follow Nicola on Instagram, @adventures_ofbabywillow for all things parenting, cloth nappies and sustainability.
+Nicola is an Occupational Health therapist in Bristol, Mum to cloth bum babies Willow & Hazel.
+You can find more thoughts from Nicola on her blog This Blog of Mine, or follow her on Instagram, @this.lifeof.mine for all things parenting, cloth nappies and sustainability.